naheim/PaleoSizeDB/README.md

-# PaleoSizeDB
-PaleoSize Database--A database of fossil animal and protist body sizes
+# PaleoSizeDB: A database of fossil animal and protist body sizes

 ## This Repository is Under Development, please check back soon for more updates
 ![Development and trunk segmentation of Gunnia sp.
 Figure 7 from Shen et al. 2014](img/trilodevelopment.png)